Summer pet safety tips

 1. Keep your pet safe from heatstroke

 One of the biggest risks to dogs and cats in hot weather is heatstroke.
-Severe heat-stroke can cause multiple organ failure and is a potentially fatal condition.
+This is caused by their body temperature becoming too high and they aren't able to cool themselves down.
+Severe heatstroke can cause multiple organ failure and is potentially fatal.

 Learn how spot the signs of heatstroke, and find out more about this condition, inLouisa the Vet’s blog post

-To help prevent heatstroke you must make sure your dog or cat drinks plenty of water.
+To help prevent heatstroke, make sure your pet:

 You can find out more ways toprevent heatstroke in dogs